The important thing to grasp about being a judge

 at the fool it made no sense to save today.

-well, I’ve heard he was a carpenter before
+Well, I’d heard he’d been a carpenter before

 he went on his career break walkabout.